anton96vice/Portfolio/README.md

 Keto Truck - Jersey City, NJ August 2020 to Present
 * Own and operate a ketogenic mobile food vendor
 ### Moving company
-BG Moving - Brooklyn, NY May 2020 to Present
+BG Moving - Brooklyn, NY May 2020 to Present.
-Started as a helper and quickly moved to the main brigade due to related experience in the past.
+* Started as a helper and quickly moved to the main brigade due to related experience in the past.
 ### CEO/Owner
 Nemo Submarine Del Caribe - Quintana Roo, Yuc.
-August 2010 to Present Own and manage an eco-touristic submarine tour company.
+August 2010 to Present
+* Own and manage an eco-touristic submarine tour company.
 ### Assistant Manager
-Jetboat Miami - Miami, FL September 2019 to March 2020 Office manager and General manager, accounting and technical manager of the boating and water sports company • Oversaw 10 employees
+Jetboat Miami - Miami, FL September 2019 to March 2020.
+Office manager and General manager, accounting and technical manager of the boating and water sports company • Oversaw 10 employees
 • Handled day-to-day operations
 • Handled marketing, advertising, sales, revenue planning, inventory management, and customer relations